-Figure 9: Anomaly Detection using Isolation Forest\

-\Illustrated by E. Anello (betterprogramming.pub)
+Figure 6: Anomaly Detection using Isolation Forest\ \Illustrated by E. Anello (betterprogramming.pub)

-1.1.3 Component C: Determine the behavior of a transactor using customer segmentation
+Component C: Determine the behavior of a transactor using customer segmentation

 Component C is a new perspective in terms of the current audit process.
 The objective of this method is to determine the customer behavioral segments that transacts on different bank types and detect any anomalies on their transactions.
 In order to achieve it, Data Pre-processing and Clustering Technique were applied.
-Data Pre-processing is already defined in Section 3.2 thus the discussion will proceed on how clustering technique was applied.

-Figure 10.
+Figure 7.
 Component C Process Overview

-i.
-Feature Engineering.
-To identify the most effective subset of the original features to use in clustering, Feature Engineering was done.
+Feature Engineering.To identify the most effective subset of the original features to use in clustering, Feature Engineering was done.
 For Feature Engineering, Recency, Frequency and Monetary (RFM) (Cullinan, 1977) were used as attributes of concern.
 In order to compute the Recency, Frequency and Monetary, the following formula were used: